supsquad/novel-sitemap/README.md

 ## Setup

-Initial development enviroment (run only one)
+Initial development environment (run only one)

 ```
 ./scripts/up development